maxmuermann/sofluffy/addons/so_fluffy/README.md

 Should the height gradient be scaled with the length of individual strands?
 If true, each strand will use the full gradient, otherwise shorter strands only use a partial gradient.

+### Render Skin

+If enabled, all pixels on shell 0 are rendered.
+Otherwise, non-strand pixels are transparent.
+This is useful if you do not want to incur the overhead of a dedicated skin material.
+Defaults to false.

 ### Albedo

 #### Albedo Color